N.C. Credentialed Public Health Nurse

 Course Overview

-The goal of the course is for participants to apply the foundational knowledge, skills, attitudes and judgements associated with the roles and functions of governmental public health nurses.
-The NCCPHN pilot course is being offered to ensure the goals of the NCCPHN course will be met when the course is officially launched in fall 2023.
+The goal of the NCCPHN course is for participants to demonstrate the foundational knowledge, skills, attitudes and judgements associated with the roles and functions of governmental public health nurses.
+The benefits of completing this course include enhancing the PHN’s ability to apply the public health lens to their nursing practice by increasing their capacity to use both the medical and public health models in their daily practice.

 The five-week course will be provided online through on-demand modules and will require readings related to each subject area.
-There will be knowledge checks, a final exam and a course evaluation.
+There will be knowledge checks, a final knowledge assessment and a course evaluation.

 Registration Fee

-Currently, there is no registration fee for the pilot course.
-However, registration is required.
+Currently, there is no registration fee; however, registration is required.

 Prerequisite